Tag Archives: Tools

 Tools – Bulk Update function

 When something changes that affects a lot of jobs or entities — for example you have a new sales representative — save time by changing that particular setting (field) for a group of records —i.e., all of the affected contacts — at once.
-Use the Bulk Update function to update multiple jobs, firms, contact, resources, or locations at the same time.
+Use the Bulk Update function to update multiple jobs, firms, contacts, resources, or locations at the same time.

 Update contacts